-Go outside and play – it’s good for you!
+Go outside and play in the winter – it’s good for you!

 Today, the importance of letting children play in nature is just as important as the benefits of teaching children about nature, in nature are well documented.
 According to a blog posted March 31, 2014 from the Children and Nature Network, “There is a growing body of scientific evidence that strongly suggests nature plays a vital role in the health of children.
 Their experience with the natural world affects their ability to learn, their emotional and physical health and over-all wellbeing.
 Stress levels, attention deficit hyperactivity disorder, cognitive functioning and more are positively affected by time spent in nature.”

-This summer, Michigan State University Extension encourages you to spend some time with your children outdoors in nature.
+This winter, Michigan State University Extension encourages you to enjoy some outdoor time with your kids.
+Kids need to get away from screen time, use their imagination and discover winter close-up.
 After all, according to Louv in the Last Child in the Woods and The Nature Principle, “time in nature is not leisure time; it’s an essential investment in our children’s health.”